5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 ### I225 custom Firmware and macOS Catalina

-Once you flash the custom firmware, the I225-V does nolonger work in macOS Catalina. macOS doesn't have drivers for the 2,5 Gbit I225-V controller.
+Once you flash the custom firmware, the I225-V does no longer works in macOS Catalina. macOS doesn't have drivers for the 2,5 Gbit I225-V controller.
 The trick was to use a combination of Device Properties and a Kernel Patch to make it look like 1 gigabit Intel I219-LM to macOS Catalina, so it would use the I219 driver instead.
 This works fine when using the stock firmware but with the custom one it doesnt.

 Maybe there is a way, but I couldn't figure it out yet.
 As soon as you activate the rquired DeviceProperties to make macOS Catalina detect it as an 1 gigabit Intel I219-LM, the system crashes on boot.